| February 7, 2001 In his January/February 2001 column in Zion’s Herald, Steve

 in affecting the staffing decisions of church agencies, the faculty

 selections for church seminaries, or even the election of bishops.
+So there is the perception, not without considerable evidence, that

 while mainstream Christian beliefs predominate at the local church